pazcharles02/OBS-and-Twitch-Livestreaming/docs/troubleshooting.md

 Your internet speed determines your bitrate limit.
 Run the [Ookla Speed Test](https://www.speedtest.net) and record your upload speed (measured in Mbps).

-Here are some recommended setups based on your upload speed.
+Here are some setups that you can use based on your upload speed:
+---

 1080p 60 fps (Full HD, high framerate)